Questions?

 Installation

-This is your chance to sample small art pieces created by your very own colleagues and peers!
+This is your chance to sample art created by your very own colleagues and peers!
 With just a quarter or two, you can visit our machine and receive a random and anonymous 2D artwork of your very own.
-Each piece is handcrafted by a member of the College of Fine Arts community, and the proceeds will be used to fund various Fine Arts projects.
+Each piece is handcrafted by a member of the College of Fine Arts community.
 Looking forward to you stopping by!
 Share your experience and what piece you ended up with by including #UTArtVend on social media.

 Project Leads: Marisa Lawrence and Jason Buchanan